 Note: The University requires that students engaged in service-learning with high-risk populations (elderly, children, and persons with disabilities) carry liability insurance.
 The Office of Risk Management offers annual liability insurance policies to students for the reduced rate of $20.
-In cases where the departments do not have internal capacity to process student payments for liability insurance, the Office of Service-Learning may be available to assist.
+Academic departments housing service-learning courses or for-credit service internships are responsible for overseeing risk management compliance measures associated with these experiences.
 Faculty teaching service-learning courses should also familiarize themselves with their community partner organization’s requirements for volunteers.
 Service-learning students must comply with both University and community partner organization requirements as well as requirements set forth by Office of Service-Learning and the college, department, or program housing the service.

 Given that there are a number of risks involved in sending students out into the community, is it important to be intentional about minimizing and managing these risks.
 Risk management is defined by Young and Tomski (2002) as “the formal process by which an organization establishes its risk management goals and objectives, identifies and analyzes its risks, and selects and implements measures to address its risks in an organized fashion.”